mkkrishna12/Lab_Admin/README.md

 # LAB ADMIN - For Computer Labs
 **FEATURES:**
--File Transfer
+- File Transfer
--User Information
+- User Information
--Loopback Functionality - Checking if Client is ON -Basic Functionalities - Any Script
+- Loopback Functionality - Checking if Client is ON
+- Basic Functionalities - Any Script

 **IMPLEMENTATION:**